 About Colchester Castle

-The Temple of Claudius has a dramatic story of its own, having been attacked by the forces of Queen Boudica.
-The people of Colchester then shut themselves inside the temple, only to be killed within two days.
+While today seen as the foundation of the eminent Colchester Castle, the Temple of Claudius has a dramatic story of its own.
+Having been attacked by the forces of Queen Boudicca, the people of Colchester shut themselves inside the temple, only to be killed within two days.

 After its construction by the Normans, Colchester Castle would go on to witness a range of events over the course of its lifetime.
 In 1215 it was besieged by King John during the First Barons’ War, while during the English Civil War Royalist leaders Sir Charles Lucas and Sir George Lisle were executed on its grounds – legend tells that grass will not grow where they fell.